hypergrok/chunkit/README.md

 This free open source package primarily chunks webpages and html.

-Use Chunkit Plus to access more filetypes, and to support the development of this package.
+To access more filetypes, and to support the development of this package - use Chunkit Plus.

 ### Chunkit Plus